Plat Map

 1. All land surveys submitted shall state on the mapping – Washington State Coordinate System NAD83 (2011) – North Zone and noted accordingly as the Horizontal Datum.

 A Boundary Line Adjustment is a recorded survey and must comply with all requirements of R.C.W.
 58.09 (Survey Recording Act) and W.A.C.
 332-130-050 (Survey Map Requirements).
-The following additional items must be included:
+The following items shall be included:

-G. All existing structures with their locations indicated by measurements perpendicular to the adjusted property lines.
-If existing structures are to be retained development standards including lot coverage, impervious surface, hardscape, greenscape, and FAR calculations shall be provided.
+- All existing structures with their locations indicated by measurements perpendicular to the adjusted property lines.
+If existing structures are to be retained, development standards including lot coverage, impervious surface, hardscape, greenscape, and FAR calculations shall be provided.

 The Boundary Line Adjustment plan may include, but is not limited to, the following items: